Humanitarian Aid and Development

 Healthcare infrastructure results.

 Northeast Syria – Primary Healthcare Facility

-Earlier this year, MFA’s facility in Northeast Syria began providing Primary Healthcare to a community bereft of any significant medical services.
+In June 2021, MFA’s facility in Northeast Syria began providing Primary Healthcare to a community deprived of any significant medical services.
 This facility opened June 15, 2021, and already has seen:

 - 1,884 Men

 - 6,932 Women

 - A total of 14,205 visitors have been treated at this facility since June 2021

 Northwest Syria – Diagnostic Center

 In Northwest Syria, MFA opened a Diagnostic Center with MRI machines received from a major donor.
 This facility opened in May 2021, and already has served: